Diabetes Care at School

 3. As soon as practicable following a diagnosis of diabetes for the student.

 Individualized Health Plan

 Upon receiving the student’s DMMP, the school principal, or designee, and the school nurse, if a school nurse is assigned to the school, shall develop an Individualized Health Plan (IHP) for the student.
 The IHP shall be developed in collaboration with the student’s parent or guardian and, to the extent practicable, the physician responsible for the student’s diabetes treatment and one or more of the student’s teachers.
 If a school nurse is assigned to a campus and the nurse is available, the nurse shall perform the tasks necessary to assist a student with diabetes in accordance with the student’s IHP.

 In accordance with the student’s IHP, the school shall permit the student to attend to the management and care of the student’s diabetes, which may include:

 1. Performing blood glucose level checks;

 2. Administering insulin through the insulin delivery system the student uses;

 4. Possessing on the student’s person at any time any supplies or equipment necessary to monitor and care for the student’s diabetes; and

 5. Otherwise attending to the management and care of the student’s diabetes in the classroom, in any area of the school or school grounds, or at any school-related activity.

-For more information regarding Diabetes Care at School, see the NCISD Parent-Student Handbook.
+For more information regarding Diabetes Care at School, see the NCISD Parent/Student Handbook & Code of Conduct.